-Brain Bags are early literacy gift bags given to new mothers before they leave the hospital.
-They include: a storybook, P is For Pelican, the ABCs of Pensacola, which uses landmarks in our community to build letter awareness and encourage family reading; Baby Steps, a baby book that can be personalized to help parents track early brain development milestones in the first three years of life; a toy; and a binder of community resource information and partners to help support parents.
-It includes library locations, screen time guidelines, Thirty Million Words Initiative teaching points, healthy lifestyle advice for first year of life, and safe sleep information.
+Brain Bags are early literacy gift bags given to each of the 5,000 women who give birth in Escambia County’s birthing hospitals.
+The Bags include: a storybook, “P is For Pelican, the ABCs of Pensacola,” which uses landmarks in our community to build letter awareness and encourage family reading; Baby Steps, a baby book that can be personalized to help parents track early brain development milestones in the first three years of life; a toy; and community resource information and partners to help support parents.
+It includes library locations, screen time guidelines, healthy lifestyle advice for first year of life, and more.